-For graduate students, the return process goes through the Office of the Dean of Graduate Education (ODGE) and must be initiated by July 1 for the fall term or December 1 for the spring term.
-To begin the process, a student on medical leave should provide ODGE with:
+For graduate students, the return process goes through the Office of Graduate Education (OGE) and must be initiated by June 15 for the fall term or November 15 1 for the spring term.
+To begin the process, a student on medical leave should provide OGE with:

 - A letter from his or her clinician stating that the student is well enough to return to academic and campus life.
 The letter should include some basic information about the clinician’s basis for the opinion.